gitfu/gonap/README.md

 func SetEndpoint(newendpoint string) string
 ```

-*    SetEnpoint is used to set the REST Endpoint.
-Endpoint is declared in
+*  SetEndpoint is used to set the REST Endpoint.
-    config.go
+  Endpoint is declared in config.go